Global Creative Director & Design Leader

 WH_BTW_03_1.gif

-Infographics & data viz
+Infographics & data visualization

 Watson is, first and foremost, a data tool.
 As such, in all our communications, the quantitative display of data must be clear and meaningful.
 The Watson Health data visualization library has helped define the data display standards across core Watson communications.
 Subtle animation helps make data digestible and delightful, while the overall color system is true to the brand identity while being highly accessible.